 Test your website on all of these browsers to ensure compatibility

-Cross browser testing may sound time-consuming and intimidating, but it does not have to be.
+Cross browser device testing may sound time-consuming and intimidating, but it does not have to be.
 You need to plan ahead of time and make sure you do enough tests in the right places to avoid unexpected issues.

 If you are working on a complex project, test it regularly to ensure that new features are usable by your target audience.
 You should also ensure that the new code additions do not break existing features.
-If you wait until the end of a project to start testing, any bugs you find will be much more expensive and time-consuming to fix than if you find them and fix them as you go.
+If you wait until the end of a project to start cross browser device testing, any bugs you find will be much more expensive and time-consuming to fix than if you find them and fix them as you go.

 Cross browser testing results in excellent compatibility enabling: